 NSW Work Injury Claim

-In NSW, workers compensation claims are managed by different insurers depending on who you work for, which industry you are in, and whether your employer is part of the nominal insurer scheme or licensed to self-insure.
-Working out who is actually managing your file matters because the insurer controls key decisions about liability, weekly payments, treatment approvals, and return-to-work planning.
+In NSW, workers compensation claims are managed through different arrangements depending on the employer, industry, and whether the employer is covered by the Nominal Insurer, a specialised insurer, or a self-insurance licence.
+Working out who is administering the file matters because that entity issues or administers decisions about liability, weekly payments, treatment, work capacity, and return-to-work planning.

 1. Check the most recent decision letter (denial, weekly payment change, or treatment refusal).